OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-03.md

 ## Proverbs 3:15

-She is more precious than jewels, and nothing you desire can compare with her.
+She is more valuable than jewels, and nothing you desire can equal her.

 ## Proverbs 3:16